paigewil/capstone/machine_learning_report.md

 stops_clean$driver_age[is.na(stops_clean$driver_age) == TRUE] <- med
 ```

 For search\_type\_raw, when no search was conducted, the value is NA.
-Instead, we'll use a different factor level, "None".
+Instead, we'll create a new factor level, "None".
 In addition, there are some NAs where a search was conducted.
 Those are bucketed into the pre-existing "Other" category.

 ``` r
 #search_type_raw